erwinkramer/otel-business/README.md

 ### Span Events

-> [OTel Span Events](https://opentelemetry.io/docs/concepts/signals/traces/#span-events) are [ActivityEvents in .NET](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activityevent) and end up in the `traces` table.
+> ℹ️ [OTel Span Events](https://opentelemetry.io/docs/concepts/signals/traces/#span-events) are [ActivityEvents in .NET](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activityevent) and end up in the `traces` table.

 Use `NewBusinessEvent()` to create business events within a span.
 These events are stored in the same table as [Logs](#logs) but are directly associated with a span, ensuring more reliable delivery.
 For more details, refer to the [Reliability notes](#reliability-notes).

 ### Logs

-> [OTel Logs](https://opentelemetry.io/docs/concepts/signals/logs/) are [ILogger logs in .NET](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) and end up in the `traces` table.
+> ℹ️ [OTel Logs](https://opentelemetry.io/docs/concepts/signals/logs/) are [ILogger logs in .NET](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) and end up in the `traces` table.

 Use `LogBusinessInformation()` or `LogBusinessError()` to create business logs within a span.

 ### Baggage

-> [OTel Baggage](https://opentelemetry.io/docs/concepts/signals/baggage/) keeps contextual information and [propagates](https://opentelemetry.io/docs/concepts/context-propagation/#propagation) the information (which currently has its limits, as explained at [the Caveats paragraph](#caveats)).
+> ℹ️ [OTel Baggage](https://opentelemetry.io/docs/concepts/signals/baggage/) keeps contextual information and [propagates](https://opentelemetry.io/docs/concepts/context-propagation/#propagation) the information (which currently has its limits, as explained at [the Caveats paragraph](#caveats)).
 Technically, on .NET Activities they are `Tags` and for .NET ILogger logs they will be set on `OpenTelemetry.Logs.LogRecord.Attributes`.
 For both they will end up in the [Custom properties](https://learn.microsoft.com/en-us/azure/azure-monitor/app/data-model-complete#custom-properties-1) column of their related Azure Monitor table (`requests` and `traces` respectively).

 Use `Baggage.SetBaggage()` to set business context information to the root span, this persists throughout other spans (and their logs and events) that use the same root span, unless overwritten by a more recent `Baggage.SetBaggage()`.